 I always like arriving at airports in Saudia Arabia (be it Jeddah – or even better Riyadh) by night as the city lights and the mostly rectangular street grid just looks impressive from the air.
 Unfortunately, my phone camera was nowhere near good enough to capture this in darkness.

 We landed spot on time in Jeddah and after a short taxi time we arrived at our gate of Jeddah’s new airport terminal.

 The flight from Athens to Jeddah went by fast – which is always a sign how good a particular flight is.
 Sure, the great views along the way of the Med and the Egyptian desert helped too, but it was Saudia which stole the show.

 For a short to mid-haul business class product, the lie-flat seats are the best you can get on a narrow-body aeroplane like the Airbus A320.
 If you want, you can have some good sleep, although also in upright position these are excellent business class seats.

 The food and drinks on board Saudia are excellent too, although do note that no alcohol is served.
 That said, there are plenty of mocktails, sodas, juices and teas available to keep most people satisfied.
 I loved the quality of my main dish and dessert – and the whole meal services was smoothly executed and beautifully presented.

 Best of all was however the crew.
 You can clearly see that Saudia’s recent improvements of its soft product also impacted their employees.
 Each and every crew member went a bit extra to ensure that all passengers were well fed and always had a full glass next to them.
 They seemed to be genuinely happy doing their jobs, welcoming to each and every passenger and proud of the Saudia product.
 And they indeed should be.

-The only negative I can think about is the removal of the amenity kit on short and mid-haul flights and the irregular internet connection – but those are things I can easily live without considering how great all other aspects of the flight were.
+The only negative I can think about is the removal of the amenity kit on short and mid-haul flights and the irregular internet connection – but those are minor issues I can easily live with considering how great all other aspects of the flight and service were.